 Having birds around the pool is not generally a bad thing, it is just when they take over.
 Hearing the singing of a bird can actually be really relaxing, especially after a stressful week at work.

-Another way of attempting to get rid of birds from a pool is to find an alternative for them to move to.
+Another way of attempting to get rid of birds from a pool is to find an alternative for them to move to, this is also a great option for keeping bees and wasps away from your swimming pool as well.
 Whilst your pool might be inviting to them, you could make a place even more inviting.
 There are various ways to do this such as:

 - Installing A Birdbath – birds will use a birdbath for the very same reason they will use your pool.
 If you work on the list above and install something like a birdbath, it may help them to move away from the pool and onto something new that has been designed specifically for them.